hamishgibbs/bilingual/README.md

 A nice feature when developing in RStudio is easy access to R-specific keyboard shortcuts like pipes `%<%` (if you are into that kind of thing) and variable assignment `<-`.

-Follow [this](http://www.goring.org/resources/atom_and_r.html) tutorial to add these handy shortcuts to your atom installation.
+Follow [this](http://www.goring.org/resources/atom_and_r.html) tutorial to add these handy shortcuts to your Atom installation.